 An event held in April by the YWCA Bradford’s Victims’ Resource Center, Walk a Mile in Her Shoes® is a men’s march against rape, sexual assault and gender violence.

-The next Walk a Mile in Her Shoes® event will be April 11, 2019
+The 6th Annual Walk a Mile in Her Shoes® event was held on April 11, 2019

 Live entertainment, good eats, spirits, and of course, tons of BACON!

-The YWCA Bradford is thrilled to announce Swig & Swine, our signature event.
-This year, Swig & Swine will be held on Saturday, July 20th, at the Bradford Township Community Club (aka Bradford Lions Club).
+The YWCA Bradford is thrilled to announce the return of Swig & Swine, our signature event.
+This year, Swig & Swine will be held on Saturday, July 20th, at the Masonic Center in Bradford, PA.
 We can’t wait to see you there!

 Join the YWCA Bradford on July 20th, for the Chasin’ Bacon Challenge.
-Hoof it through our 2 mile obstacle course throughout Callahan Park, which includes a tire drag, army crawl, hurdles, log carry, spray park and more!
-Bring the whole family!
+Hoof it through our 2 mile obstacle course throughout Callahan Park, which includes hurdles, a tire drag, army crawl, slip-and-slide and more!
+Grab a friend or bring the whole family!